-"The Fulton Market Streetscape Project is a great demonstration of CDOT's commitment to designing streetscapes that build on a neighborhood's unique features," CDOT Commissioner Rebekah Scheinfeld said.
-"Every streetscape project requires a fresh approach.
-We were very pleased to be able to work with community stakeholders to come up with a flexible design that accommodates the evolving land uses and preserves Fulton Market's historic feel, while harnessing the creative energy that has blossomed in the neighborhood in recent years."
+"The Fulton Market Streetscape Project is a great demonstration of CDOT's Complete Streets approach to designing streetscapes in cooperation with community stakeholders," CDOT Commissioner Rebekah Scheinfeld said.
+"We've worked closely with residents and businesses in this thriving community to come up with a flexible design that accommodates the evolving land uses and preserves Fulton Market's historic feel, while harnessing the creative energy that has blossomed in the neighborhood in recent years."